 Instead of responding directly to user requests in real-time, your server(s) push updates out to the edge servers, which in turn handle all of the real-time user requests.
 It’s a win-win for you and your users: they get faster load times, you get to minimize your own IT investment.
 And by leveraging a massive CDN infrastructure, you get some great bonus features: DDoS mitigation, network load-balancing, scalability, and greater uptime.
 Plus, it will help your SEO efforts: since 2010, Google has used site speed as a factor in web search ranking.

-A CDN can accelerate all types of content: static, dynamic, mobile, ecommerce, video, audio, games – virtually anything that you might want to deliver to your users.
+A content network delivery service can accelerate all types of content: static, dynamic, mobile, ecommerce, video, audio, games – virtually anything that you might want to deliver to your users.
 Major CDN customers today include online retail, new media, old media, SaaS solutions – virtually anything that touches the internet.
 So no matter what kind of business you’re in, a CDN can help you.

 So now that you know a little bit more about CDN and how it could be useful for your business, you might want to know what you should do next.
 Fortunately we are here to assist!
 If you’re ready to find a CDN provider, or to compare your existing CDN provider to its competitors, Vendorful allows you to request proposals from more than 30 CDN vendors.
 If you want to learn more about the CDN space, might I suggest our free CDN mini-guide?
 It contains much more information than can fit in this blog post.
 And if a mini-guide is too much of a commitment, check out our two-page CDN cheat sheet.

 Just to be 100% clear, we have no affiliation whatsoever with any CDN provider.
 Our only goal is to make sure that you find the best vendors for your needs, in CDN or any other area that touches your business.
-So feel free to get in touch with us if you think we can help you in some other area of need – we are at your service!
+So, feel free to contact us if you think we can help you in some other area of need – we are at your service!